Polls reveal citizen support for climate action and energy transition

 Don’t know |

-Under the umbrella of the Ariadne project, a large group of research institutes with a focus on the energy transition has published the results of this survey.
-Of the respondents, 88.5 percent (partly) support the energy transition in Germany.
-A total of 6,822 adult respondents were surveyed by pollster Forsa in March/April 2021.
+Under the umbrella of the Ariadne project, a large group of research institutes with a focus on the energy transition published the results of this survey.
+Of the respondents, 86.5 percent (at least to some extent) support the energy transition.
+Over 6,500 adult respondents were surveyed by pollster Forsa between February and March 2023.

-The survey builds on the comprehensive Social Sustainability Barometer, which the Institute for Advanced Sustainability Studies (IASS) had published in recent years.
-The question catalogue has been changed for the new version.
+The survey builds on the comprehensive Social Sustainability Barometer, which the Institute for Advanced Sustainability Studies (IASS, today RIFS) had published in previous years.
+The catalogue of questions has been adapted for the new version.

 Energy Transition Barometer (KfW)